128technology/docs/docs/config_dnat.md

 Dynamic Source NAT translates multiple source IP addresses into a smaller pool of translated addresses and dynamic ports, which conserves public IP address space and provides the flexibility to source NAT a specific IP range.
 This supports scaling up sessions for an internal service.
 For example, in a corporate office with a SIP phone service where all phones have different IPs on port 5060, these internal IP addresses are source NAT’ed to a single external IP address.

-Dynamic Source NAT may also provide solutions for IP address conflicts, but because it is not mapping NAT one-to-one, it is not required to facilitate the destination NAT mapping for network connections from the external client to the internal client.
+Dynamic Source NAT may also provide solutions for IP address conflicts, but the IP mapping is not one-to-one and does NOT provide destination NAT in the reverse direction.
+To facilitate the destination NAT mapping for network connections from the external client to the internal client, use [`bidirectional-nat`](config_static_nat.md).

 Consider the following scenario, similar to the Static NAT example focusing on a company acquisition, where the `spk-lan2` network is overlapping and not routable in `Corp` and `Internet`.